exceptionless/Website/2016-07-13-exceptionless-3-4-new-user-dashboards-job-reliability-bug-fixes.md

 ### Bugs

-SignalR (web sockets) support wasn&#8217;t always working in some hosting environments such as AWS, so we fixed a few bugs related to that.
+SignalR (web sockets) support wasn't always working in some hosting environments such as AWS, so we fixed a few bugs related to that.